zealtv/VIZZable-2/readme.txt

 changes in 2.1

 	* Autoconnect 2.0 implemented.
 No longer need to specify an output.
 (Massive thanks to Chris Gough)
 	* Devices renamed and organised in folders.
 	* Previewr built in to VIEWR module
 	* preview windows optimised
+	* fixed a bug where auto-connect would stop working with long chains of fx

 	INPUT/clipPlayr (new)